 Our mind may believe that indulgences such as over-eating, over-sleeping or indiscriminate net surfing are enjoyable, but are they, really?
-Do they leave us feeling contended and fulfilled?
+Do they leave us feeling contented and fulfilled?
 Rarely, if ever.
 Thus, experience demonstrates that our mind’s beliefs about material pleasures are false.
 Yet we tragically choose to trust our mind’s beliefs rather than our own experiences.

 To protect ourselves, we need to counter our blind faith in our mind.
 How?
 By studying Gita wisdom regularly.
-Helping us to see beyond the initial appearances that the mind sees, the Bhagavad-gita (18.38) states that sensual pleasures feel delightful initially, but painful eventually.
+Helping us see beyond the initial appearances that the mind sees, the Bhagavad-gita (18.38) states that sensual pleasures feel delightful initially, but painful eventually.

 Think it over:

 - How does our mind’s programming sometimes work against us?